mrkipling/orbital-comics-releases/README.md

 It has some requirements, most notably BeautifulSoup (pip install beautifulsoup4).
 I decided to not bundle everything as I wanted to keep this as simple as possible (just a script).

 **This is a work in progress.** I plan on making it better and adding some proper usage instructions.
-In the mean time just take a look at the script, it should be fairly self-explanatory.
+In the meantime just take a look at the script, it should be fairly self-explanatory.

 ## Please note...